ManshiGupt/library/README.md

 updateStats reducer exists but the User type does not yet include stats.
 Needs schema update.

-Stats (totalRented, activeRentals) are not persisted in localStorage.

-Penalties Tracking

-updatePenalties action has been added, but the User interface does not yet include a penalties field.

 UI for displaying penalties is not fully implemented.